AdobeDocs/workfront.pt-BR/help/quicksilver/planning/requests/create-request-form.md

   >[!NOTE]
   >
-  ><span class="preview">No ambiente de Visualização, a guia Configurações substitui a guia Configuração.</span>
+  ><span class="preview">No ambiente de Visualização, a guia Configurações substituiu a guia Configuração.</span>
   <!--* <span class="preview">The **Automations** tab allows you to automate what will occur based on features of the request made with the form.</span>-->

 #### Configurar detalhes do formulário